YuanYuanOwO/Leaf-docs/docs/en/reference/config/leaf-global.md

     !!! warning "Warning"

-        This is an experimental feature, there is potential risk to lose chunk data.
-Backup your server before switching to Linear.
+        Experimental feature, there is potential risk to lose chunk data.
+Backup your server before switching to Linear.<br>
+        Also, we do not recommend using Linear, since vanilla's ANVIL format (.mca) is enough.
+Leaf uses the refactored version of the Linear flush system, which is safer but slower to save chunks to make data lost less possible.
+However this change is worth it, data is invaluable.

 83. Available region formats: `"MCA"`, `"LINEAR"`.
 84. The compression level for Linear region format file.